DFE-Digital/single-unique-identifier/terraform/README.md

 - `Terraform Backend Bootstrap`: Seeds the tfstate resource group/storage/container for the selected environment.
 - `Terraform Core Infrastructure`: Runs init/validate/plan, and apply when `apply=true`, using the core root (`terraform/core`) with tfvars-driven naming and OIDC auth.
+- `Terraform Plan and Apply`: Internal reusable workflow used by the core and service workflows.

 ### GitHub secrets expected